simpleledger/conceptual-specification-obsolete/README.md

 | MESSAGE               | message=           |                     | Error or other message sent from the implementation address to a user's tracked address |

 ### Rules
-1) After satisfiying an implementation join requirements for tracking and validating your address's SLP ledger you should have a message received from that implementation to indicate the address is actively being tracked for ledger errors and notifications from the service.
+1) After satisfying an implementation join requirements for tracking and validating your address's SLP ledger you should have a message received from that implementation to indicate the address is actively being tracked for ledger errors and notifications from the service.
 This is an optional rule/step, however, without joining a service that actively validates your SLP ledger you will need to do it on your own.
 2) Address must have a message to self with LEDGER, where everything afterwards would be part of the ledger parsing

 # SLP Version 1 - Future